sara-zeus/Statistical-Modelling-Project/README.md

 ## Challenges
 ### Correlation Difficulty
 - Difficulty in establishing a meaningful correlation between bike availability and ratings or review counts.
+- The data I collected reflects to Paris during nighttime, which might have influenced my findings.
 ### Interpreting Coefficients
 - Understanding and interpreting the coefficients and p-values in the context of the relationships analyzed.